Agentic Coding: How Second-Generation AI Coding Tools Are Redefining Software Development

 Engineering teams are experiencing one of the fastest shifts in tooling since the rise of modern IDEs and cloud development.

-AI coding software tools have moved far beyond autocomplete—developers can now describe intent in natural language and watch fully formed implementations appear.
+AI coding tools have moved far beyond autocomplete — developers can now describe intent in natural language and watch fully formed implementations appear.
 This creates a new foundation for productivity, creativity, and learning across engineering organizations.

 For many teams, this rapid evolution is redefining how engineers work, moving from manual, line-by-line implementation toward higher-level collaboration with AI.
 Teams are now spending more time shaping logic, architecture, and outcomes, unlocking capacity for ambitious technical work that was once out of reach.
-As AI-assisted coding software evolves, it’s changing how organizations onboard, collaborate, and approach software design.
+As AI coding tools evolve, they're changing how organizations onboard, collaborate, and approach software design.

 Why engineering is entering a golden age of AI-assisted coding